rhysmeister/BNPMemberChecker/README.md

   -h, --help           show this help message and exit --file FILE          The list of names to check against the BNP dataset.
                        Should be one name per line.
 Format is assumed to be
-                       <first_name> <middle name> <last name>.
-Middle names is
+                       <first_name> <middle name 1> <middle name 2> <last
-                       optional and is ignored in the check.
+                       name>.
+Middle names are optional and are ignored in the check.
 If an extact match is not found we perform an initial check with the first name and last name.
-This is indicated in the output
-  --host HOST          MySQL hostname
+This is indicated in the output --host HOST          MySQL hostname
   --username USERNAME  MySQL username
   --password PASSWORD  MySQL password